Nomi Ruiz

-Nomi Ruiz is an American singer, songwriter, actress, essayist, DJ and producer, who is also known for her work as Jessica 6.
+Nomi Ruiz is an American singer, songwriter, actress, essayist, DJ and producer, who is known for her work as Jessica 6.
+She is also known for voicing Tabi Ramirez in Primos.

 Early life

 Nomi Ruiz was born in 1986 in the Brooklyn borough of New York City.
 Her parents are of Puerto Rican descent.

 Career

 Lost in Lust

 In 2005, Ruiz released her debut album Lost in Lust on her own independent label Park Side Records.
 The album is a song-oriented downbeat electronic album steeped in the grittier ends of early-1990s hip-hop and R&B production.
 After its release, she toured with CocoRosie, Debbie Harry and Antony & The Johnsons as part of their "Turning" project and Turning.

 Hercules and Love Affair

 In 2008, Ruiz appeared on the nu-disco band Hercules and Love Affair's self-titled debut album released on James Murphy's label DFA Records.
 She was featured on the single "You Belong" and appeared in the music video.
 Slant Magazine placed "You Belong" at number nine on its "Top 25 Singles of 2008" list and the song was used in the pilot episode of the TV show How to Make It in America.

 Ruiz also featured on and co-wrote "Hercules Theme", which Pitchfork placed at number 21 on its list of "The 100 Best Tracks of 2008".

 The band made its live debut on May 17, 2008, at the Studio B venue in Brooklyn, New York, before going on a European and North American tour, where Ruiz sang her contributions as well as those of Anohni, making her the first latinx transgender woman to perform on prestigious stages and festivals such as Switzerland's Montreax Jazz Festival, England's Glastonbury, Lovebox, O2 Arena, New York's Hammerstein Ballroom and many more.

 The Guardian described Ruiz as "boasting the spookily effortless air of a future pop icon."
 In 2009 Ruiz quit the band and formed the group Jessica 6.